Red Mosque of Panjunan: Architecture

 The older musalla building had a total area of 40 sqm.
 After it was expanded into a mosque, the mosque has the size of 150 sqm.
 The architecture of the Mosque of Panjunan is a combination of Hindu, Chinese, and Islamic culture.
 The perimeter of the mosque looks more like an Indonesian Hindu temple found in Bali.
 The perimeter is constructed out of red bricks, with a split gate candi bentar marking the main entrance into the mosque.
 The candi bentar is a relic which originate from the 13th-14th century Hindu period of Singhasari and Majapahit.

 The mosque is relatively small in both size and proportion.
 The door is short, forcing people to bow while entering the building.
 The building is topped with a pyramidal roof known as the tajug.
 In Javanese architecture, the tajug roof type is only used for sacred buildings e.g. Hindu temples or mosques.
 The layout of the mosque is rectangular, with 12 posts supporting the tajug roof.
-The wall which encloses the main room of the mosque do not have any structural function; the entire roof was supported by the posts, typical of Javanese architecture.
+The wall which encloses the main room of the mosque does not have any structural function; the entire roof was supported by the posts, typical of Javanese architecture.

-The mihrab of the mosque is a few elements of the building which indicates that the building is a mosque, as well as a couple of Arabic writings on the wall.
+The mihrab of the mosque and a couple of Arabic writings on the wall are among the few elements which indicate that the building is a mosque.
 Chinese plate ceramics are attached to the perimeter wall.
 It is said that the Chinese plate ceramics were wedding gifts when Sunan Gunung Jati married to Ong Tien Nio.
 The mihrab of the mosque is decorated with ceramics decoration.
 The mihrab is shaped like the paduraksa, another influence from earlier Hindu period.
 Reliefs showing a candi bentar and paduraksa have been discovered in 13th-century Candi Jago in East Java.
 In the Javanese Hindu architecture, the paduraksa marks the sacred-most area of a temple.
 The Mosque of Panjunan contains no minbar, because the mosque is only used for everyday use.
 The mosque is not used for Friday Prayer or for the annual Eid prayers.